kshyju/VSTS-RecentCodeCommits/overview.md

-Recent Code Commits Widget helps you to quickly see the recently code commits of your team project in a dashboard widget.
+Recent Code Commits Widget helps you to quickly see the recent commits to  your team project in a dashboard widget.